 Humankind has been trying to crystalise and institutionalise knowledge for millennia.
 Schools of thought and traditions are vehicles for learning to be passing down over time.
 However, we are undeniably also a tribal species with In-group tendencies.
 So, schools of thought can easily become like football teams where supporters dogmatically cling to their views to the point of creating conflict.

-Here’s the thing though.
+Here’s the thing.
 Truth does not care about tribalism and petty victories of one school of thought over another.
 By swallowing wholesale a particular thing — some “ism” or the other — you risk moving away from ‘truth’ and openness.
 You risk moving towards ego-based objectives to do with control or “winning” and away from the pursuit of deeper understanding.

 Seeking truth > knowledge tribalism